When working with leases under ASC 842, many accountants prefer to split lease amortization schedules into separate components. Why?

 Does my company really need a split

 Yes, you really do.
-Here’s an example that shows you why:
+Here’s an example that demonstrates why:

 A company leases space for $10,000 a month.
 The company signed the lease after the lessor agreed to a $100,000 TIA.
 ASC 842 rules require the TIA to be included as part of the ROU asset and to be amortized over the term of the lease.